 By decluttering papers, particularly your financial documents, you will make it so much easier for others to help you.

-It will put you at ease and help your loved ones deal with your important documents in the event of an emergency.
+Sorting your papers can put you at ease and help your loved ones deal with your important documents in the event of an emergency.

 It’s time to begin learning how to declutter paperwork.
 We’re not talking about decluttering a stray paper here or there; we’re talking about getting rid of a lot!
 When you’re ready to get to work, here are the six steps to take to declutter paper: